Residential Electrician: Certificate

-Advance your career as an electrician.
-TCL’s Finishing Electrician Certificate gives you the know-how for completing all residential wiring processes.
+Advanced courses teach you how to complete all residential wiring processes.
 You’ll be an expert in installing outlets, switches, and fixtures.
-Finishing Electricians also take the lead on installing appliances such as electric stoves, water heaters, and heating and cooling devices.
+You’ll aslo learn about installing appliances such as electric stoves, water heaters, and heating and cooling devices.

 TCL’s courses emphasize “green” building techniques, as outlined by the Leadership in Energy and Environmental Design (LEED) principles, to ensure you have the skills needed for jobs today and tomorrow.

 And, here in the rapidly growing Lowcountry, construction jobs are always in demand.
-The S.C. annual mean wage for electricians is $43,710, according to 2015 reports from U.S. Department of Labor Bureau of Labor Statistics.
+The S.C. annual mean wage for electricians is $43,890, according to 2017 reports from the U.S. Department of Labor Statistics.

-TCL’s 9-credit-hour Finishing Electrician Certificate program can be completed in as little as one semester.
+TCL’s 21-credit-hour Residential Electrician Certificate program can be completed in as little two full-time semesters.
 Evening classes are offered.
-Hands-on courses include construction print reading, basic electricity, fixtures and installation, advanced residential wiring, fixtures and installation and the National Electric Code.
+Hands-on courses include construction print reading, basic electricity, fixtures and installation, advanced residential wiring, and the National Electric Code.
 An internship is also required.

 Certify Your Skills